Distributed Estimation and Inference for Semi-parametric Binary Response Models: Data heterogeneity

-First, we remove the restriction that the sample size on each machine is the same.
-Denote the number of observations on the machine $\mathcal{H}_{\ell}$ to be $m_{\ell}$, which satisfies $\sum_{\ell=1}^Lm_{\ell}=n$.
+In this section, we first remove the restriction that the sample size on each machine is the same.
+Denote the number of observations on the machine $\ell$ to be $m_{\ell}$, which satisfies $\sum_{\ell =1}^{L}m_{\ell}=n$.
 Then we have to modify Assumptions \ref{A2}--\ref{A4} for different distributions on different machines.